Parametrization of Non-Bonded Force Field Terms for Metal-Organic Frameworks Using Machine Learning Approach: Introduction

-Recently, Chen and Manz\cite{chen2019collection} have presented a collection of non-bonded FF precursors that can be implemented to fully describe non-covalent interactions typical for MOF–adsorbate systems: electrostatic, dispersion, polarization, and short-range repulsion.
+Recently, Chen and Manz\cite{chen2019collection} have presented a collection of non-bonded FF precursors that can be implemented to fully describe non-covalent interactions that are typical for MOF–adsorbate systems: electrostatic, dispersion, polarization, and short-range repulsion.
 Within this framework, partial charges calculated by the Density Derived Electrostatic and Chemical (DDEC)\cite{manz2016introducing,limas2016introducing,manz2017introducing,limas2018introducing} approach are used to define Coulombic interactions.
-Dispersion in the dipole approximation is described \textit{via} fluctuating polarizabilities and dispersion coefficients ${C}_{6}$.\cite{manz2019new} Non-directionally screened polarizabilities are intended for incorporating interactions between induced dipoles and external electric field, charged atoms, permanent multipoles, or other induced dipoles into polarizable FFs.\cite{manz2019new} In the quantum Drude oscillator (QDO) parametrization scheme,\cite{jones2013quantum,sadhukhan2016quantum,cipcigan2019electronic} (many-body) multipole dispersion and polarization interactions are set through the corresponding QDO parameters: mass, frequency, and charge.
+Dispersion in the dipole approximation is described \textit{via} fluctuating polarizabilities and dispersion coefficients ${C}_{6}$.\cite{manz2019new} Non-directionally screened polarizabilities are intended to incorporate interactions between induced dipoles and external electric fields, charged atoms, permanent multipoles, or other induced dipoles into polarizable FFs.\cite{manz2019new} In the quantum Drude oscillator (QDO) parametrization scheme,\cite{jones2013quantum,sadhukhan2016quantum,cipcigan2019electronic} (many-body) multipole dispersion and polarization interactions are set through the corresponding QDO parameters: mass, frequency, and charge.
 The electron cloud parameters\cite{van2016beyond} are applicable to describe short-range exchange repulsion.

-Several recent studies\cite{korolev2020transferable,zou2020efficient,raza2020message,kancharlapalli2021fast} have partially solved the fast generation of FF components using a computational approach beyond atomistic simulations.
+Several recent studies\cite{korolev2020transferable,zou2020efficient,raza2020message,kancharlapalli2021fast} have partially achieved the fast generation of the FF components using a computational approach beyond atomistic simulations.
 Thus, machine learning (ML) algorithms make it possible to predict partial charges in MOFs within the accuracy of the underlying DDEC approach.
-At the same time, ML techniques are comparable to empirical charge equilibration (Qeq)\cite{ongari2018evaluating} methods in terms of scalability.
+At the same time, ML techniques are comparable for empirical charge equilibration (Qeq)\cite{ongari2018evaluating} methods in terms of scalability.